MINAMOREED/-Sales-Exploration/README.md

-This Dashboard shows the insights of a store sales with every usfel detail in data.
+This Dashboard shows the insights of a store sales with every useful detail in data.

 It breaks down sales by department, year, month, and quarter.
 It also shows sales by quantity of products sold.